 Assessments of manufacturing readiness are typically performed by teams and the government program/project office is responsible for forming them.
 It is a best practice for the government program/project office to lead the team at prime contractors and the prime contractor to lead the team for the sub-tiers.
 When the prime contractor leads the assessment, it will determine who it wants to include on the team; however, the program/project office should add its own representatives.
 Team members should be experienced and knowledgeable in the areas of manufacturing engineering, industrial base, quality, supply chain, design, systems engineering, and production to identify potential manufacturing constraints, risks, and the capability of the technology and industrial base to execute the manufacturing efforts.
+This experience and knowledge is also important for tailoring the reviews to the specific circumstances of the program.
 Technology or process subject matter experts may be required to identify issues not expected to be uncovered by general manufacturing, industrial base, quality, and production experts.